CurtisJohansen/individual-project/README.md

 ### Project Goals:

 - Analyze and model using salary data from fiscal year 2020
-- look for paygaps in gender
+- looking for pay gaps for gender
+- looking for pay gaps for ethnicity

 ## Project Summary